“Do I have a medical malpractice case?” It’s the most important question you need answered when deciding whether or not you should pursue a claim.

 In medical malpractice cases, whether it’s a surgical error that causes unintended damage, a delayed or missed diagnosis, birth injury during delivery, or pharmacy mistake dispensing the wrong medication, families are suddenly facing mounting medical bills, emotional trauma, and uncertainty of what comes next.

 That’s where Janice comes in.
-As a registered nurse with nearly 28 years of experience, Janice works closely with our attorneys to evaluate whether a medical malpractice claim has merit.
+As a registered nurse with almost 30 years of experience, Janice works closely with our attorneys to evaluate whether a medical malpractice claim has merit.

 “When screening potential cases,” Janice explains, “I speak directly with the potential client, ask follow-up questions, and help uncover whether the standard of care was breached, what happened, when, and how it has impacted their life.”
 While these may seem like straightforward questions, revisiting such traumatic events can be painful.
 Janice’s unique background as a Registered Nurse and Legal Nurse Consultant allows her to spot missing details or inconsistencies in a story — things that might otherwise be overlooked.
 “My antenna goes up when all the pieces aren’t quite fitting together and directs me to ask key questions that address malpractice components of the potential case,” she says.